Feature Removal Is a Unifying Principle for Model Explanation Methods: Feature Removal

 \item (Blurring) Meaningful Perturbations (MP)~\citep{fong2017interpretable} and Extremal Perturbations (EP)~\citep{fong2019understanding} remove features from images by blurring them with a Gaussian kernel.
 This approach is \textit{not} an extension of $f$ because the blurred image retains dependence on the removed features.
 Blurring fails to remove large, low frequency objects (e.g., mountains), but it provides an approximate way to remove information from images.

 \item (Generative model) FIDO-CA~\cite{chang2018explaining} removes feature by replacing them with a sample from a conditional generative model (e.g.~\cite{yu2018generative}).
-The held out features are drawn from a generative model represented by $p_G(X_{\bar S} | X_S)$, or $\tilde x_{\bar S} \sim p_G(X_{\bar S} | X_S)$ and predictions are made as follows:
+The held-out features are drawn from a generative model represented by $p_G(X_{\bar S} | X_S)$, or $\tilde x_{\bar S} \sim p_G(X_{\bar S} | X_S)$ and predictions are made as follows: